Radiation Therapy Major

 Clinical Information

 Clinical rotations begin in the fall semester of the first year of the program.
-Students are advised that there are a total of four required evening sessions held during the first two weeks of fall semester in year one.
+Students are advised that there is a total of three required evening sessions held during the first two weeks of fall semester in year one.
+The clinical schedule is as follows:

 Year 1

-Fall Tuesday and Thursday — 7 a.m. - 4 p.m.
+Fall: Tuesday and Thursday — 7 a.m. - 4 p.m.

-Spring Tuesday and Thursday — 7 a.m. - 4:30 p.m.
+Spring: Tuesday and Thursday — 7 a.m. - 4:30 p.m.

 Year 2

-Fall Monday, Wednesday, and Friday — 7 a.m. - 4:30 p.m.
+Fall: Monday, Wednesday, and Friday — 7 a.m. - 4 p.m. or 8 a.m. - 5 p.m.

-Spring Tuesday and Thursday — 7 a.m. - 4:30 p.m.
+Spring: Tuesday and Thursday — 7 a.m. - 4 p.m. or 8 a.m. - 5:30 p.m.

-All students are required to comply with various requirements of our clinical affiliates in order to be cleared to start clinical rotations.
+All students are required to comply with various requirements of our clinical affiliates to be cleared to start clinical rotations.
 This includes submitting information required for background checks such as the Criminal Offender Record Information (CORI), Sexual Offender Record Information (SORI), and providing proof of required immunizations.

+Students are required to provide and pay for their own transportation.
 When assigned to clinical sites that are not easily accessible via public transportation, including MGH North Shore Cancer Center (Danvers, MA), MGH Emerson Hospital (Concord, MA), and MGH Newton-Wellesley Hospital (Newton, MA), students will need to arrange alternative personal transportation.

 A Malpractice Blanket Liability Insurance policy will be provided through Suffolk University.
 Students must be supervised by a registered radiation therapist at all times when with patients and operating radiation therapy computers and equipment inside as well as outside of the treatment room.